Swarm-IITKgp/Heterogenous-bots/README.md

-# Heterogenous-bots
+# Vision-robots
-All the work related to heterogenous bots
+All the work related to vision bots

 ## Bot Architecture